Two-stage and Lagrangian Dual Decision Rules for Multistage Adaptive Robust Optimization: Numerical Experiments

 \subsection{Benchmarks and Implementation Details}

 To assess the quality of the primal and dual bounds, we measure the relative distance of the bounds from the true optimal value when an exact solution of \MSARO{} is available (in small-size instances).
-Otherwise, we report the optimality gap between the bounds obtained from the proposed methods, and compare it against a gap obtained via traditional bounding methods if one exists.
-In continuous problems, we consider LDRs (i.e., their application to all decision variables) as the benchmark for the primal decision rules.
-On the dual side, we use the perfect information (PI) bound (denoted by $\PILB$) for comparison, which often can be conveniently evaluated for a general \MSARO{} problem.
-The PI bound corresponds to the optimal objective value of the \MSARO{} problem reformulated as in \eqref{eq:NA-reform} without the nonanticipativity constraints \eqref{eq:const-reform-nonanticipative-lddro}, i.e., it finds the cost of every scenario in the uncertainty set individually, and then selects the one with the worst-case cost.
+Otherwise, we report the optimality gap between the bounds obtained from the proposed methods, and compare it against a gap {\crev from} traditional bounding methods if one exists.
+In {\crev problems with} continuous {\crev recourse}, we consider LDRs (i.e., their application to all decision variables) as the benchmark for the primal decision rules.
+On the dual side, we use the perfect information (PI) bound (denoted by $\PILB$) for comparison, which often can be conveniently evaluated for a general \MSARO{} problem{\crev, as well as the bound obtained by solving model \eqref{eqs:msaro-mono} using only the binding realizations identified from the primal decision rule solution}.
+The PI bound corresponds to the optimal objective value of the \MSARO{} problem reformulated as in \eqref{eq:NA-reform} without the nonanticipativity constraints \eqref{eq:const-reform-nonanticipative-lddro}, i.e., it finds the cost of every {\crev realization} in the uncertainty set individually, and then selects the one with the worst-case cost.

-The algorithms are implemented in Python and use the Gurobi Optimizer 9.5.1 \citep{gurobi} as the MIP/bilinear program solver.
-The computational experiments are carried out on the Niagara supercomputer servers \citep{loken2010scinet, ponce2019deploying}.
-The programs stop if the running time reaches 10 hours, at which point we report the best observed lower/upper bound on the instance.
-As a common design choice for the basis functions of the LDRs, we use the uncertain parameters themselves, i.e., the standard basis functions.
+The algorithms are implemented in Python and use the Gurobi Optimizer 9.5.1 \citep{gurobi} as the mixed-integer/bilinear programming solver.
+The computational experiments are carried out on the Niagara supercomputer servers \citep{loken2010scinet, ponce2019deploying}. {\crev For instances with discrete uncertainty sets, the programs have a time limit of 1 hour.
+We report the valid lower/upper bound at the point of termination.
+For instances with continuous uncertainty sets, this time limit is extended to 10 hours.} As a common design choice for the basis functions of the LDRs, we use the uncertain parameters themselves, i.e., the standard basis functions.
 Any implementation nuances and enhancements used for improving the performance of the algorithms are discussed for each problem class in a dedicated section, along with the characteristics of the studied instances.